louiscenter/your-first-choo-app/README.md

 Underneath our initialization of `choo`, we are calling `app.use()` and passing a function into it.
 The function we pass in receives a `state` object which represents the state of our entire application.
 Although it has a wider scope of usage, for now we can just call `app.use()` when we want to setup the initial parameters of our application's state.

 Inside of `app.use()`, we're creating a new property on the `state` object called `state.animals`.
-We're then assigning it an object that contains some parameters we'll use to place a new animal on our screen: `type` sets which animal we want, and the `x` and `y` properties will dictate the animal's position coordinates.
+We're then assigning it an object that contains parameters we'll use to place a new animal on our screen: `type` sets which animal we want, and the `x` and `y` properties will dictate the animal's position.

 ## Passing state into our templates
 Now that we've set a new property on our state object, we can access this state from any templates that our router calls.

-Let's flip over to `components/main.js`, and update our template function:
+Let's flip over to `templates/main.js`, and update our template function:

 ```js
 // import choo's template helper